Jeep7654/ProfessionalPracTask2021/README.md

 Question 1: What are reasons why we are collecting peoples personal information for an IT System?
 - [ ] As a user I can create a unique account
 <!-- see the comment on line 19 -->
-- [ ] So that we can uniquely identify a specific user according to their personal information
+- [ ] So we can uniquely identify a specific user according to their personal information

 Question 2: How are we going to use the collected personal information?
 - [ ] So we can confirm that the user is truthful in what information they provide